How to Deal With a Real Estate Bidding War

 Non-Contingent Offers Are The Best

-Remember your real estate agent has already done a comparative market analysis (CMA) to establish the value.
+Remember, your real estate agent has already done a comparative market analysis (CMA) to establish the value.

 Cash is King

 All things being equal, it is usually better for a home seller to accept a lower offer when it is a cash sale.
-How much lower could depend on other factors.
+How much lower it could depend on other factors.

 An Appraisal Gap Clause is The Next Best Thing

-An appraisal gap clause says that the buyer will agree to cover any gap between the agreed-upon sale price and the appraised value.
+An appraisal gap clause says the buyer will agree to cover any gap between the agreed-upon sale price and the appraised value.

 Is The Buyer Waiving The Home Inspection?